 The photo project is a meditative exploration of tradition, transformation, and identity in the Alpine region.
 The mountains serve as a gateway to another world, made visible through the camera.

 The word “liminal” is derived from the Latin “limina”, meaning “on the threshold.”
 It refers to a transitional state: a phase between two stages of being.
 Such a liminal condition arises, for example, when someone dons a mask and, through costume, transforms into another being.
 In this guise, one is believed to have the power to ward off evil spirits.
 Seasonal changes, when many of these traditions take place, are also typical liminal moments.
 “Mount” refers on one hand to the geographic setting of the Alps, but also symbolizes the mountain as a spiritual entity: a place between good and evil, light and dark, life and death.
-These Alpine rituals demonstrate how imagination is not escapism but a vital practice of community, resilience, and identity.

 Next